 Dog-walkers feel it keenly.
 Another I know appears to find the rain a personal insult and will talk furiously about it at slightly tedious length.
 But it is dreary and draining, pulling on mud-encrusted overtrousers, getting routinely pelted by rain, attempting to towel dry the dog.

 After such spells of unrelenting rain and solid greyness, sunshine has a ridiculously powerful psychological impact.
 There is a relieved rush of good cheer.
 You feel slightly dumb and weird in being so emotionally erratic merely because it is not raining.
 And yet everything seems bearable again.
-(Ok, most things.
-Maybe not Brexit and all that stuff).
+(Ok, most things).
 Life isn’t so bad.

 This is connected with a well-known phenomenon named Seasonal Affective Disorder.
 It is harder to be optimistic when it is raining all the time and you hardly see any natural sunlight.

 It’s exaggerated when you work primarily alone and live a considerable amount inside your own head.
-The dog can make you smile by being a lunatic, but also make you want to weep in frustration at her endless quest for the poo of other dogs.
+The dog can make you smile by being a lunatic, but also make you want to weep in frustration at her endless quest to consume the poo of other dogs.